GrammaTech/gtirb-ddisasm-retypd/README.md

    per-function information, types are only generated for the inputs and outputs of a given function, as this is what retypd is currently labeling as "interesting."
+ - Currently retypd is responsible for determining the FunctionType output, which will correspondingly determine the ultimate number of arguments that a function is said to have.
+However this may be in conflict with the arguments our analysis deduced, since retypd may simplify out a `.in_*` relation that causes fewer parameters to be present in the final output.